illinoistech-itm/jhajek/itmo-444-544/week-05/lab.md

 ### install-env.sh

-This will contain the same content as last week's assignment:
+This application we will install Nginx and use the default index.html screen for our purposes.

 ### destroy-env.sh